SIDS Calgary Society

 WHO WE ARE

 In August 2014, Quinn Isla joined our family and we celebrated.
 What joy she brought us and continues to bring us.
 She left our arms way too soon as she passed away December 28,2014 when she fell asleep and never woke up.
 My family connected me with SIDS Calgary Society within a few days and so began my journey to becoming part of the board.
 In May 2015, we started a society in Quinn’s honour to help support families financially after the sudden loss of an infant.
 We partnered with SIDS Calgary shortly after that and I joined the board in October 2015.
-I have recently been elected as the Vice President of the society and look forward to many years of supporting the society and its mission and vision.
+I am currently serving as the Chair of the society and look forward to many years of supporting the society and its mission and vision.

-In May 2014, I gave birth to a beautiful baby girl, Hazel Rose.
+In May 2014, I became a mother and gave birth to a beautiful baby girl, Hazel Rose.
 In August of the same year, she passed away suddenly and unexpectedly in her sleep.
 Since then I have been on a journey through grief that has also led me to searching out ways in which to support other families facing the loss of a child.
-I joined SIDS Calgary Society in October 2015 and have helped coordinate the bi-monthly parent support group as well as the annual Remembering Together Picnic.
-I look forward to many more opportunities to bring families together to honour and celebrate their child’s life.
+In March of 2017, I gave birth to my second daughter, Lily Pearl, who was born still at just 22 weeks.
+I am also mother to Elliott and Olive, two sweet children who honour and miss their sisters dearly.

 I was introduced to SIDS in 1990 working on a University of Calgary research project collecting data from Medical Examiner files on infant deaths in Alberta.
 This research has continued to the present date.
 Over these years, I met many parents whose babies died of SIDS and learned about their personal journeys.
 In 2012, I joined the SIDS Calgary Society Board.
 I assumed the role of treasurer in 2015.
 It is a privilege to work beside parents, who in spite of their own loss, support other bereaved parents and fund education programs and research.